nlpaueb/bio_image_caption/SiVL19/README.md

 # Εvaluation

-The mscoco evaluation code was used and is in the coco_caption folder.
+The mscoco evaluation code used is in the coco_caption folder.
 To run the code you need to create a new environment with the following requirements:
 - java 1.8.0
 - python 2.7